PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 Asynchronous messaging service that decouples services that produce events from services that process events.

-e.g. send updated data from server to one or multiple clients (WebSockets, SSE)
+- send updated data from server to one or multiple clients (WebSockets, SSE)
+- implement chat functionality - sending one message to multiple users (broadcast)

 ----
 #### Messages